 Almost every ancient culture and civilization, be it Mesopotamian, Chinese, Egyptian, or Mayan, has left a legacy of towering ancient pyramids.
 Although we are most familiar with the pyramids in Egypt, specifically the Great Pyramid in Giza, it’s not the only ones.
-A surprisingly global phenomenon, we can find pyramids around the world.
+A surprisingly global phenomenon, we can find several ancient pyramids around the world.

 These majestic structures are truly masterpieces of engineering, mostly serving as tombs, and are great archaeological sites.
 Less weight on top and more on the bottom ensuring that they survived to modern times largely intact.
-The oldest of these pyramids are still something of a mystery.
-Knowledge of how they were constructed have been lost to history, but these imposing structures still remain.
+The oldest of these ancient pyramids is still something of a mystery.
+Knowledge of how they were constructed has been lost to history, but these imposing structures still remain.

 1. Pyramid of Djoser – Saqqara, Egypt (2660 BCE)

-While there are over a hundred pyramids in Egypt, this is the oldest.
+While there are over a hundred pyramids in Egypt, the Pyramid of Djoser is the oldest.
 Built by the Pharaoh Djoser (Zoser), this step pyramid predates those at Giza by more than a century.
 Before this, pharaohs’ tombs were flat-topped mounds.
-It was Djoser’s chief architect, Imhotep, who placed these mounds one-on-top-of-the-other, creating the world’s first-step pyramid.
+It was Djoser’s chief architect, Imhotep, who placed these mounds one on top of the other, creating the Pyramid of Djoser, the world’s first-step pyramid.
 Djoser was the first king of the Third Dynasty of Egypt.
 Prior to his reign, mastaba tombs were the customary norm for graves.
 There’s not much known of Djoser or his reign, he is believed to be the son of the last king of the Second Dynasty of Egypt, Khasekhemwy (c.
 2680 BCE).

 2. Pyramid of the Sun – Teotihuacan, Mexico (100 CE)

 The central Mexican city of Teotihuacan is an architectural marvel, filled with intricate structures and massive step pyramids.
-The most impressive of these is the 240-foot-tall Pyramid of the Sun, built in five layers.
+The most impressive of these is the 240-foot-tall Pyramid of the Sun, constructed in five layers.
 It is located along a central Avenue of the Dead which also connects it to a smaller Pyramid of the Moon.
 The material used to construct this awe-inspiring structure was hewed tezontle, a red coarse volcanic rock of the region.
 On the west side of the pyramid, there are 248 uneven stairsteps that lead to the top of the structure.
 There’s little known about who built Teotihuacán, and the purpose of the Pyramid of the Sun remains largely a matter of speculation.

 3. El Castillo – Yucatan, Mexico (1000 CE)

-One of the most spectacular Mayan temples, the 98-foot-tall Chichen Itza pyramid nicknamed El Castillo, or the Temple of Kukulcan, hs special astronomical significance.
+One of the most spectacular Mayan temples, the 98-foot-tall Chichen Itza pyramid nicknamed El Castillo, or the Temple of Kukulcan, has special astronomical significance.
 Each of its faces has 91 steps, which, when combined with the shared step at the top, make 365 steps, one for each day of the year.
 This massive structure is situated near the small town of Piste and you can get there by bus from the airports of Mérida and Cancun or other Mexican cities.
 A fascinating feature of this pyramid is that during the spring and autumn equinoxes, light and shadow form a series of triangles on the side of the north staircase.
 These shadows form the shape of a snake that appears to be moving.
 In 2015, researchers found that the popular pyramid most likely sits atop a 20m-deep cenote, which puts the structure at greater risk of collapsing.

 4. Prang Temple – Koh Ker, Cambodia (940 CE)

 Once the ancient capital of Cambodia, Koh Ker was home to almost 100 temples, most of which are still standing.
-Among the structures and pyramids built under the reign of Jayavarman IV, the seven‑tiered and 118-foot-tall pyramid is truly unparalleled.
+Among the structures and pyramids built under the reign of Jayavarman IV, this seven‑tiered and 118-foot-tall pyramid is truly unparalleled.
 However, very few of its beautiful sculptures are left at the site, having either been looted over the years, or placed in museums by the government.
 Koh Ker is an offbeat destination that not many tourists are aware of.
 The temple complex was once ridden with landmines and has only recently been open to the public.
 There are several temple ruins to explore in Koh Ker making it the perfect destination for history buffs.

 5. Pyramid of Khufu – Cairo, Egypt (2560 BCE)

-When most people think of pyramids, the three towering Pyramids of Giza probably come to mind.
+When most people think of Egyptian pyramids, the towering Pyramids of Giza probably come to mind.
 Of the three, it is the pyramid built for Pharoah Khufu, known as the Great Pyramid, that was, for millennia the largest manmade structure in the world and still remains a popular site.
 It is also the only remaining wonder of the ancient world.
 This famous pyramid contains an estimated 2,300,000 blocks, some of which are upwards of 50 tons.

 6. Tomb of the General – Ji’an, China (400 CE)